Documentation Index

 Checklist

-A check list presents items as tasks or options, each preceded by a checkbox that can be marked as complete or incomplete.
+A checklist presents items as tasks or options, each preceded by a checkbox that can be marked as complete or incomplete.
 Use a checklist for to-do items, task tracking, acceptance criteria, or any content where readers need to indicate completion status.

 Creating a checklist

 In a paragraph block, type [] followed by a space.
 The editor converts the paragraph into an unchecked checklist item.
+You can also type /check list to insert a checklist using the slash command.

 Using checkboxes